greywolfcode/Todo-Pad/README.md

 <img src=images/pcb.png alt="PCB" width="600"/>

 ## Firmware
 Todo pad is controlled using [KMK](https://github.com/KMKfw/kmk_firmware).
 It has functionality for Unicode and three seperate key layers.
-A keys.keyconfig file is used to store layouts.
+A keys.keyconfig file is used to store layouts, and an example is provided with the firmware.

 ### Layout Editor
 The layout editor provides a way to create the keys.keyconfig files used to define the key layouts for the Todo Pad.
 It is not the most complicated program, but it works.